Conceptual frameworks in qualitative research

 Qualitative research absolutely involves conceptual frameworks.

-In many ways, they matter even more - because you are working with meaning, interpretation, and explanation, rather than measurement.
+They are essential - because you are working with meaning, interpretation, and explanation, rather than measurement.

 However - here’s the important part: You don’t start from nothing.
 You are already working with a conceptual framework.